arpitkaushal/token.xyz/README.md

   <br/>
 </center>

-Join our [discord server](https://discord.gg/hr8MT9jd6M) to contribute to the app ( while we're still ideating, ofcourse later you'll be contributing via PRs :P )
+Join our [discord server](https://discord.gg/hr8MT9jd6M) to contribute to the app ( while we're still ideating that is, of course later you'll be contributing via PRs :P )